lduboeuf/grunt-spapp-generator/README.md

 # grunt-spapp-generator

-spapp-generator is intended to ease app developpement with micro MVC framework [spapp](https://github.com/c-smile/spapp) It allows you to create a template by creating required html and js files and corresponding declarations in index.html For production, it allows you also to put inline every templates into declared sections.
+spapp-generator is intended to ease app developpement with micro MVC framework [spapp](https://github.com/c-smile/spapp).

+It allows you to create a template by creating required html and js files and corresponding declarations in index.html (  you still have to register your section to css).

+For production, it allows you also to put inline every templates into declared sections.

 ## Getting Started